-Step 1: Accept your offer and activate your UTS email account
+Step 1: Accept or defer your offer and activate your UTS email account

-Accept your offer and activate your UTS email account by visiting the Start @ UTS website.
+Accept or defer your offer and activate your UTS email account by visiting Start @ UTS.

 Your UTS email account is the official method of communication between you and UTS.
-It’s important that you check this regularly because once you are enrolled, the University will mostly contact you by email.
+It’s important that you check this regularly because once you are enrolled, we'll mostly contact you by email.